Microlearning—heard anything about it lately?

 There’s A LOT being said about microlearning right now, and people are interested.
 Still, many L&D pros don’t yet understand why this topic is such a big deal.
 To get past the hype, we must dig into the fundamental principles that make microlearning a powerful foundation for all workplace learning practices.

-To help out, I’ve started my new curated More Than Micro magazine on Flipboard where I’ll be sharing the best microlearning articles and resources every day.
-Follow along and join the conversation!
-For a deeper dive, you can also check out our Microlearning: Small Bites, Big Impact whitepaper that discusses in detail the top 8 components every organization needs to have to be successful with microlearning.
+For a deeper dive, you can also check out our Microlearning Guide that discusses in detail the components every organization needs to have to be successful with microlearning.